MiMo42/MMTabBarView/README.md

-MMTabBarView (beta)
+MMTabBarView
 ============

 A Mac OS X tab bar view that works on 10.6-10.8 with Xcode 4.x.<br>
 MMTabBarView is a modernized and view based re-write of PSMTabBarControl, <br>
 which can be found here: https://github.com/dorianj/PSMTabBarControl<br>
-Though MMTabBarView's API is quite similar, it is not a drop-in replacement for PSMTabBarControl:
+Though MMTabBarView's API is quite similar, it is no drop-in replacement for PSMTabBarControl.
-Due to conceptual and structural changes, the MMTabBarViewDelegate protocol is somewhat different.
+The MMTabBarViewDelegate protocol is somewhat different.
+But MMTabBarView will help you: The methods of the delegate protocol of PSMTabBarControl have been included and set to deprecated.
+That means your compiler shows deprecation warnings (if switched on) for all your old delegate method implementations.
+Transition will be a matter of minutes.

 If you want to support this project, there are various ways in which you could do this:<br>